jmdejong/Asciifarm/docs/communication.md

 The message body is JSON text

-The top-level JSON value is always a dictionary.
+The top-level JSON value is a message or a list of messages.

-This dict can contain several messages of different types.
+A message is a list, where the first element is a string defining the message type.

-For example, if the message is like this:
+For example, the whole message could look like this:

-    {
-      "field": <something>
-      "info": <something>
-    }

-Then this should actually be treated as two independent messages: one of type "field" and the other of type "info"
+    [
+        ["health", 85],
+        ["inventory", ["seed"]]
+    ]

 ## Client to server messages